purescript-polyform/polyform/README.md

 ### Quick example

-To gain some intuition about this library desing and how this architecture of validation works in practive we are going to build record validation backend without any ready to use "helpers" from polyform.
+To gain some intuition about this library desing and how this architecture of validation works in practive we are going to build record validation backend and some forms from scratch - without any ready to use "helpers" or backends from polyform.

 As we want to validate records we have to somehow fetch values from them pass them to validation functions and accumulate errors or return a result.
 But how to access a record field... maybe with field accessor - a function like this: `_.myField` (thanks @thomashoneyman)!
 This solves our most difficult problem for this backend so let's write some code: